AMAN-ARABZADEH/RSA_JS/README.md

 ## License

 This project is open-source and available under the MIT License.
-You can find the license details in the `LICENSE` file.
+You can find the license details in the  [MIT License](./LICENSE). file.

 ---